Operating principles for night shelters

 Staff, volunteers, and service users are advised to avoid contact with people they do not usually live with if they have symptoms of a respiratory infection and have a high temperature or do not feel well enough to carry out normal activities.

-Staff and volunteers who have symptoms with respiratory infection and a high temperature, or who do not feel well enough to carry out their normal activities, should be encouraged to stay at home until they no longer have a high temperature (if they had one) or they no longer feel unwell.
+Staff and volunteers who have symptoms of a respiratory infection and a high temperature, or who do not feel well enough to carry out their normal activities, should be encouraged to stay at home until they no longer have a high temperature (if they had one) or they no longer feel unwell.
 This will help to reduce the risk of catching or spreading COVID-19 and other respiratory infections.

 There is further advice available in the guidance for people with symptoms of a respiratory infection, including COVID-19.
 There is also separate guidance available for the small number of people whose weakened immune systems means they are at higher risk of serious illness from COVID-19, despite vaccination.